DREAM-ODA-OS/rasdaman-import/import/dream/README.md

 ```
 All three parameters, -f, -m, and -c are mandatory.

+Formats supported include all formats supported by GDAL.
+Internally the script
+converts the input file to GeoTIFF with *gdal_translat* (unless it is already
+a GeoTIFF file), before importing it into rasdaman.

+The mask within the input EO-O&M metadata file is automatically rasterized, and
+imported into a separate coverage with name COVERAGE_NAME_mask, where
+COVERAGE_NAME is the parameter specified with the -c option.

 Data model in rasdaman
 ======================
 In rasdaman the data for each coverage is modelled as a 3D x/y/t cube.
  * x/y are computed from the coordinates/resolution directly from the input file
  * t is computed from the timestamp in the EO-O&M metadata file

 Since a coverage corresponds to a single 3D x/y/t cube, all time slices should
 be imported to the same *-c coverage_name*